dufferzafar/Cmder/Readme.md

 # Cmder

+*Unmaintained:  I've  now moved on to Linux Land, so this repo is not maintained now.
+In case you're interested I have all my Ubuntu dotfiles [here](https://github.com/dufferzafar/dotfiles).*

 ![Screenshot](/screen.jpg)

 *Note: This repo only contains core code files and not the executables, which means you can't just `git clone` it and expect things to work.
 I am planning to create a Setup that would allow you to install it.*